What Is Good Content?

 Zero in on their pain points:

-If you know your audience, then, by virtue of that knowledge, you'll also know what some of their problems are.
+When you know your audience, then, by virtue of that knowledge, you'll also know what some of their problems are and you can provide user-centered content.
 Be specific with a list of what you know they need to know and a list of what they are likely to need to know.
 Give them the information, data, and tools to find their answers, or at least a simple-to-use roadmap that they can follow to find useful answers, information, and know which pit stops to make along the way.